The Cribs on surviving implosion: “Dave Grohl told us, ‘Make a fucking album'”

 He recalls moving into Ross’s spare room and feeling like a “burden”: “I had no idea where to start after that and ultimately I’ve always figured you just follow the music and somehow it all works out.”

 “We had nothing to lose with ‘Night Network’.
-There was excuse not to be completely unfiltered – Gary
+There was excuse not to be completely unfiltered” – Gary

 And how.
 Listening to a record as bristling and relevant as ‘Night Network’, it’s baffling that The Cribs, considered one of the finest guitar acts of the last few decades and a formative influence on ‘00s rock, could possibly have found their way into VICE’s recent list of “landfill indie” acts.